 After your early morning breakfast, we will help you to visit another UNESCO World Heritage Site which is the magnificent Ellora Caves.
 It is a group of 34 caves which includes Buddhist monasteries, Hindu temples and Jain Temples.
 The caves houses Kailasa Temple which is the largest monolithic structure in the world.
 They remain closed on Tuesdays.

 Post your excursion, you will return to Aurangabad and the rest of your day is at leisure.
-You are free to explore nearby places in the city one of which is Bibi Ka Maqbara.
-It is a charming architecture which is oftenly compared to Taj Mahal.
-It is called Baby Taj and is a tomb of Aurangzeb’s wife Dilras Banu Begum.
+You are free to explore nearby places in the city, one of which is Bibi Ka Maqbara.
+It is a charming architecture which is often compared to Taj Mahal.
+It is called Baby Taj and is the tomb of Aurangzeb’s wife Dilras Banu Begum.